mathat13/cloudflare-ddns-updater/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This file will be restricted so that only root can open and edit it, so remember to sudo before trying to open it.
+This file will be restricted so that only root can open and edit it, so remember to sudo before trying to edit or view it.

-The project structure should look as below at this point:
+The project structure should look as below at this point if using docker compose and a .env file:

 ![Alt text](https://i.ibb.co/7YR1L4H/project-structure.png)

+ you won't actually have any files or a requirement of a project directory if using docker run without a .env file.

 Step 4: Bring the container up with:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 sudo docker compose -f cloudflare-ddns-updater.yml up -d
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-or by running the no .env docker run command in the command examples below.
+or by running the docker run command of your choosing in your shell.

-Step 5: The script is set to execute every UPDATE_FREQUENCY, so check the logs with the below command to see how it goes:
+Step 5: The script is set to execute every $UPDATE_FREQUENCY, so check the logs with the below command to see how it goes:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~